paramraghavan/gmail-purger/poetry_readme.md

   poetry add requests
   ```

-## If you venv is active use pip, you can udapte the toml file with the dependencies
+## If you venv is active use pip, you can update the toml file with the dependencies
 **Dump current dependencies** dump out a pip list --format=freeze.
 This could help with resolving any tricky packages
 that use different names in Conda versus PyPI.
 ```shell